pythonistical/pythonistical/README.md

-I mostly specialise in HTML CSS development/ web design also do some backend development in Python.
-Currently working on upstreet
+I mostly specialize in HTML CSS development/ web design and also do some backend development in Python.
+Experienced in the cloud(AWS).
+Currently working on Upstreet